wimglenn/advent-of-code-data/README.rst

 .. image:: https://user-images.githubusercontent.com/6615374/52112948-a0559f00-25cd-11e9-88f7-181bd5d9b9f6.png

-As you can see above, I've actually got an incorrect code for day 20, but the bug only showed up for google token's dataset.
+As you can see above, I've actually got an incorrect code for `2017/day20 <https://adventofcode.com/2017/day/20>`_, but that bug only showed up for google token's dataset.
 Whoops.

-Also it looks like my algorithm for `2017/day13 <https://adventofcode.com/2017/day/13>`_ is kinda garbage.
+Also, it looks like my algorithm for `2017/day13 <https://adventofcode.com/2017/day/13>`_ was kinda garbage.
 Too slow.
 According to `Aoc FAQ <https://adventofcode.com/about>`_, *every problem has a solution that completes in at most 15 seconds on ten-year-old hardware*.
-Accordingly, ``aoc`` script will kill your code if it takes more than 60 seconds, you can increase/decrease this by passing ``--timeout``.
+Accordingly, ``aoc`` script will kill your code if it takes more than 60 seconds, you can increase/decrease this by passing a command-line option e.g. ``--timeout=120`` (seconds).

 Setup Guide